elmarx/wishing-well/README.md

 but of course it does not know everything.
 Maybe in the future some practices turn out to be not a good idea, maybe to work with legacy code it's necessary to bend the rules/ideas presented here, maybe you just don't like them.

-Feel free to pick the peaces you like and change what you don't like.
+Feel free to pick the pieces you like and change what you don't like.

 ## Environment variables